tohagan/firebase-typescript-koa-starter/README.md

       $ firebase login

-Normally you'd then initialise your new Firebase project ... with `firebase init` but please DON'T for this starter kit as it's already confgured for you!
+Normally you'd then initialise your new Firebase project ... with `firebase init` but please DON'T for this starter kit as it's already configured for you!
 For this starter kit, we've selected Firestore, Database, Functions, Hosting and Storage services.
 Review all the service settings in `firebase.json` and remove those you don't need.
 You'll likely only want to use one of the database in your final project.

 2. Update `.firebasrc` with your Firebase Project ID  (replace `"typescript-koa-starter"`) to created in Firebase Console.

 3. Install NPM dependencies.

      $ cd functions
      $ npm install
      $ cd ../hosting
      $ npm install